ublokr/IsoCor/doc/definitions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Molecular entities that differ only in their isotopic composition (number of isotopic substitutions), according to its IUPAC definition.
+Molecular entities that differ only in their isotopic composition (number of isotopic substitutions), according to the IUPAC definition.
 It consists of isotopic forms that either:

 i. do not have the same isotopic